-Former Special Counsel Jack Smith testifies before US Congress committee
+‘Willfully broke the law’: Special Counsel Jack Smith testifies to Congress

 President responds to Smith’s testimony

-Trump, however, appeared to be watching Smith’s testimony live.
-In the midst of the back-and-forth between the former prosecutor and Congress members, the president posted on Truth Social a message applauding Republicans for their takedowns of Smith’s work.
+Trump, meanwhile, appeared to be watching Smith’s testimony live.
+In the midst of the committee’s back-and-forth dialogue, the president posted on Truth Social a message applauding Republicans for their takedowns of Smith.

 “Deranged Jack Smith is being DECIMATED before Congress.
 It was over when they discussed his past failures and unfair prosecutions,” Trump wrote.
 “He destroyed many lives under the guise of legitimacy.
 Jack Smith is a deranged animal, who shouldn’t be allowed to practice Law.”

-Trump also suggested Smith should face professional penalties or even prosecution, akin to how he has used his social media platform to pressure the Justice Department to take action against his rivals in the past.
+Trump also suggested Smith should face professional penalties or even prosecution, in a message seemingly directed at the Justice Department, a tactic he has deployed in the past.

 “If he were a Republican, his license would be taken away from him, and far worse!
 Hopefully the Attorney General is looking at what he’s done,” Trump continued.